alan-turing-institute/rctab-infrastructure/docs/content/deployment.md

 #### SendGrid Variables

-RCTab uses [SendGrid](https://docs.sendgrid.com/for-developers/partners/microsoft-azure-2021) to send emails (.e.g usage alerts and daily summaries).
+RCTab uses [SendGrid](https://docs.sendgrid.com/for-developers/partners/microsoft-azure-2021) to send emails (e.g. status changes, usage alerts and daily summaries).
 You will need to set up a SendGrid account and configure an API key that will be set as an environment variable.
 You will also need to specify a SendGrid sender email address for the email notifications to be sent from.